Innovation Circle: Customer-Centric Business Models and Digital Sustainability Management (in presence)

-Innovation Circle Cybersecurity (face-to-face)
+Innovation Circle: Cybersecurity (online)

-Innovation Circle Digital Sustainability Management (online)
+Innovation Circle: Digital Leadership (online)

-Annual Conference (face-toface)
+Annual Conference (in presence)

 The idea behind founding the Lake Constance Innovation Cluster Digital Change (BIC) is based on the fundamental conviction that the Lake Constance region, as one of the most innovative technology regions in Europe, has extensive explicit and implicit knowledge of the framework conditions, consequences and, above all, opportunities in the context of digital transformation in industry and society.